 Click HERE to Access WCP Information Links and Documents

-VHSL Wrestling Weight Control Program Workshop Schedule will be posted and opened during the week of September 13, 2017.
+VHSL Wrestling Weight Control Program Workshop Schedule will be posted and opened during the week of September 13, 2018.
 If you are interested in becoming a certified measurer, please click on the Certified Measures tab above.
 There you will be able to view the workshop schedule and sign up for a course.
-Reminder that this year (2017-18) there will be no option to take an online tutorial to maintain VHSL Certified Measurer Status.
-All certified measurers must register for a workshop this fall (2017).
+Reminder that this year (2018-19) there WILL BE AN OPTION to take an online tutorial to maintain VHSL Certified Measurer Status.
+All NEW certified measurers must register for a workshop this fall (2018).
 You are asked to register for the workshop of your choice early.
 Registration for workshops should open September 13th.
-Workshops are scheduled throughout the state between September 20th through November 1, 2017.
+Workshops are scheduled throughout the state between September through November 2018.